intranda/goobi-workflow-plugins-en/export/intranda_export_selected_images.md

 This documentation describes the installation, configuration and use of the Selected Images Export plugin in Goobi.

-Using this plugin for Goobi, Goobi operations can export the selected images and potentially also a generated JSON or/and METS file for these images to the configured location within one step.
+Using this plugin for Goobi, Goobi operations can export the selected images and potentially also METS file for these images to the configured location within one step.

 | Details |  |
 | :--- | :--- |